Dani Kind

 Dani Kind is a Canadian actress.

 Early life

-Danielle Kind was born on 10 January 1980.
-Raised in Toronto, Ontario, Kind chose her career in grade nine after seeing an actress perform a monologue during her high school studies.
-Kind then joined a high school improvisational theatre group, and in college, took theatre arts.
+Kind chose her career in grade nine after seeing an actress perform a monologue.
+She then joined her high school's improv team, and took theatre arts at college.

 Career

 Kind is most noted for her role as Anne Carlson in the television series Workin' Moms, for which she received a Canadian Screen Award nomination for Best Actress in a Comedy Series at the 7th Canadian Screen Awards in 2019.
 Kind is repped by Patterson Talent Management.

-Kind also has a recurring role as Mercedes Gardner in Wynonna Earp.
+She also has a recurring role as Mercedes Gardner in Wynonna Earp.

 Kind often acts for the Hallmark Channel.

-Capsule, a short film with Kind as the director, was funded by an Indiegogo campaign and closed at 109%.
+Capsule, a short film she directed, was funded by an Indiegogo campaign and closed at 109%.

 Personal life

-Kind is a mother to two sons.
+Kind is the mother of two sons.